RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Writing game code in C++
 ************************

 The complete game code is located in *RedPitaya/fpga/prj/Examples/Vga_game/Vitis_sources*.
+In the following chapters we will discuss what the important parts of the code do.

 All classes Rectangle, Keyboard, Ball - describe work with the corresponding IP cores, constructors take a file descriptor as input, and an address in memory for the corresponding IP cores.